alexisarte/calculator/README.md

 # calculator
 Calculator created with html, css and javascript

-Work done in order to put into practice basic knowledge HTML5, CSS5 and ES6.
+Work done in order to put into practice basic knowledge HTML, CSS and JavaScript.

 Project link: https://alexisarte.github.io/calculator/